particle-iot/docs/src/content/reference/device-os/firmware.md

 int setPPCP(uint16_t minInterval, uint16_t maxInterval, uint16_t latency, uint16_t timeout) const;
 ```

-- minInterval: the minimum connection interval in units of 1.25 milliseconds.
+- `minInterval` the minimum connection interval in units of 1.25 milliseconds.
 The default is 24 (30 milliseconds).
-- maxInterval: the minimum connection interval in units of 1.25 milliseconds.
+- `maxInterval` the minimum connection interval in units of 1.25 milliseconds.
 The default is 24 (30 milliseconds).
 The connect(options) call sets both minInterval and maxInterval to the interval parameter.
-- latency: Use default value 0.
+- `latency` Use default value 0.
-- timeout: Connection timeout in units of 10 milliseconds.
+- `timeout` Connection timeout in units of 10 milliseconds.
 Default is 500 (5 seconds).
 Minimum value is 100 (1 second).

-#### connected()
+#### BLE.connected()

-Returns true if a connected to a device.
+Returns `true` (1) if a connected to a device or `false` (0) if not.

 ```C++
 // PROTOTYPE